Macaulay2/Workshop-2025-Madison/InvariantRingProjectsTulane2025.md

 I apologize that all of my code is un- or under-documented.
 To be honest, I was never confident that I would be able to do the calculations required for Mukai's construction until they were actually complete.
 Now that they are, and I know what worked, I am trying to put things in a form that other people can use, too!

+UPDATE: The new LieAlgebraRepresentation package (available for the first time in the LieAlgebraRepresentations branch for Tulane workhop) can help us compute Casimir operators and Reynolds operators as follows.
+Currently, things are only fully implemented for type A in that package, but that could change by the end of this week.

+In this package, one creates a ChevalleyBasis for the Lie algebra g.
+This includes a basis of g along with its dual basis with respect to the Killing form.
+Thus, to compute the Casimir operator on a representation rho, we just take the sum rho(B_i)*rho(Bstar_i) for i=0...dim(g)-1.

+The kernel ker(Cas) on a representation W gives the sum of all the trivial submodules in W. However, we can compute this iteratively, which may be faster than computing ker(Cas) using general algorithms in linear algebra.
+Let lambda_1,...,lambda_p be the nonzero highest weights in W. Let (k_1,...,k_p) be the values of the Casimir operator acting on V(lambda_1),...,V(lambda_p).
+Let w be any vector in W. Then prod (Cas - k_i)w gives the projection of w to the sum of the trivial submodules in W. We can do this for enough vectors w until we get a basis of ker(Cas).
 ---

 ## Cayley’s Omega Process